a327ex/old_site/blog/game-ideas.md

 cartographers about different spawns of enemies, minerals, bosses, etc.

 You could also have classes like wayfarers, who are concerned with creating portals between different places so adventurers don't have to walk all the way from their grinding spots to the city and back.
-You could have classes like squires, who could either be able to setup camps outside the main city, or who could serve as servants for other players,grabbing items from the city for them so they don't have to walk back, and so on.
+You could have classes like squires, who could either be able to setup camps outside the main city, or who could serve as servants for other players, grabbing items from the city for them so they don't have to walk back, and so on.

 The main idea is that the city is in the center of the map, and the map expands outwards with enemies all around the city, growing in difficulty the further away you get.
 The map would be procedurally generated and it would be absolutely massive.
 Just like in PoE there would be little to no quests, and players would simply focus on grinding